Elbert Hubbard: Roycroft

 Elbert Hubbard illustrated in the frontispiece of The Mintage.

 Hubbard ... was reborn, in middle age, as Fra Elbertus, the owner, leader, prophet, and boss of Roycroft, a quasi-communal, neomedievalist (after William Morris), semiutopian community of residences and shops that specialized in the printing of handsome leather-bound, hand-illumined books, and in the manufacture of furniture, pottery, leather goods, rugs, baskets, stained-glass lamps and windows, candy, painting, music, all of which bore the Roycroft name.

 His best-known work came after he founded Roycroft, an Arts and Crafts community in East Aurora, New York, in 1895.
 This grew from his private press which he had initiated in collaboration with his first wife Bertha Crawford Hubbard, the Roycroft Press, inspired by William Morris' Kelmscott Press.
 Although called the "Roycroft Press" by latter-day collectors and print historians, the organization called itself "The Roycrofters" and "The Roycroft Shops".

 Hubbard edited and published two magazines, The Philistine—A Periodical of Protest and The FRA--A Journal of Affirmation.
-The Philistine was bound in brown butcher paper and featuring largely satire and whimsy.
+The Philistine was bound in brown butcher paper and featured largely satire and whimsy.
 (Hubbard himself quipped that the cover was butcher paper because: "There is meat inside.")
 The Roycrofters produced handsome, if sometimes eccentric, books printed on handmade paper, and operated a fine bindery, a furniture shop, and shops producing modeled leather and hammered copper goods.
 They were a leading producer of Mission style products.

 Hubbard's second wife, Alice Moore Hubbard, was a graduate of the New Thought-oriented Emerson College of Oratory in Boston and a noted suffragist.
 The Roycroft Shops became a site for meetings and conventions of radicals, freethinkers, reformers, and suffragists.
 Hubbard became a popular lecturer, and his homespun philosophy evolved from a loose William Morris-inspired socialism to an ardent defense of free enterprise and American know-how.
 Hubbard was mocked in the Socialist press for "selling out".
 He replied that he had not given up any ideal of his, but had simply lost faith in Socialism as a means of realizing them.